cdanielcadena/tanagR/README.md

 	install.packages("devtools")

+We strongly recommend to install or update to the latest version of `devtools`.
 If you have problems installing `devtools` please visit the `devtools` website [here](https://www.r-project.org/nosvn/pandoc/devtools.html) or [here](https://devtools.r-lib.org).
 You may need to install developer tools specific to your OS.
 We used `devtools v 2.2.0` to build `tanagR`.

 Once you have installed `devtools` you can load it and install `tanagR`.